 The exact procedures for registering a copyright vary depending on the type of work you are registering.
 However, all copyright registrations require three things:

-- A completed application form.
+- A completed application.
 You can submit your copyright registration form online or you can submit a paper form.
-For many registrations, the copyright office prefers online fining.
+For many registrations, the copyright office prefers online fining

 - A filing fee.
-The current online filing fee is $35 for a single author who is the only claimant to a work that is not a work for hire, and $55 for all other works; the paper filing fee is $85.
+As of 2021, the filing fee is $45 for a single author who is the only claimant to a work that is not a work for hire, and $65 for all other works.
+Registrations using paper forms cost $125.

 - Copies of the work you are registering.
 Depending on the type of work you are registering, you may be required to submit either one or two copies of the work, and there may be other specific submission requirements.
 Details on how to submit your work are available on the copyright office website.

 Filing an application online through the U.S. Copyright Office’s Electronic Copyright Office, or eCO, offers several advantages over mail registration: